jundalisay/sp/content/en/research/whittaker/aether/chapter-09d.md

 On this hypothesis the electric and magnetic forces correspond to second derivates of the displacement—a circumstance which makes it somewhat difficult to assimilate the energy possessed by the electromagnetic field to the energy of the model.

-We must now proceed to consider those models in which the aether is represented as composed of more than one kind of constituent: of these Maxwell's model of 1861-2, formed of vortices and rolling particles, may be taken as the type.
-Another device of the same class was described in 1885 by FitzGerald[47].
+Some models represent the aether as composed of more than one kind of constituent.

+Examples are:
+- Maxwell's model of 1861-2
+  - This had vortices and rolling particles.
+- FitzGerald of 1885

+## FitzGerald's Model

-This was constituted of a number of wheels, free to rotate on axes fixed perpendicularly in a plane board; the axes were fixed at the intersections of two systems of perpendicular lines.
+This had wheels, free to rotate on axes fixed perpendicularly in a plane board.
+- The axes were fixed at the intersections of 2 systems of perpendicular lines.

-Each wheel was geared to each of its four neighbours by an indiarubber band.
+Each wheel was geared to each of its 4 neighbours by an indiarubber band.

 Thus all the wheels could rotate without any straining of the system, provided they all had the same angular velocity; but if some of the wheels were revolving faster than others, the indiarubber bands would become strained,

 The wheels in this model play the same part as the vortices in Maxwell's model of 1861-2: their rotation is the analogue of magnetic force; and a region in which the masses of the wheels are largo corresponds to a region of high magnetic permeability.